-Section 3 of this bill provides that a person who knowingly, willfully and with the intent to fraudulently alter the outcome of the election of a member to the executive board of an association or other votes of the units' owners engages in certain acts pertaining to the ballot or the casting of votes in such election is guilty of a category [C] D felony.
+Section 3 of this bill provides that a person who knowingly, willfully and with the intent to fraudulently alter the outcome of the election of a member to the executive board of an association engages in certain acts pertaining to the ballot or the casting of votes in such election is guilty of a category C felony.
 (NRS 116.31034) Existing law prohibits a community manager, an officer or a member of the executive board from accepting or soliciting compensation that would influence him or appear to be a conflict of interest.
-(NRS 116.31185) Section 4 of this bill provides that a community manager or member of the executive board who asks for or receives compensation to influence his vote, opinion or action upon any official matter is guilty of a category [C] D felony.
-Section 4 also provides that a person who offers or gives any gratuity, compensation or reward, or makes a promise thereof, to a community manager or member of the executive board in exchange for a vote, opinion or action on any official matter is guilty of a category [C] D felony.
+(NRS 116.31185) Section 4 of this bill provides that a community manager or member of the executive board who asks for or receives compensation to influence his vote, opinion or action upon any official matter is guilty of a category C felony.
+Section 4 also provides that a person who offers or gives any gratuity, compensation or reward, or makes a promise thereof, to a community manager or member of the executive board in exchange for a vote, opinion or action on any official matter is guilty of a category C felony.

-Existing law requires each agency to provide by regulation for the filing and prompt disposition of petitions for declaratory orders and advisory opinions as to the applicability of any statutory provision, agency regulation or decision of the agency, and the Department of Business and Industry, which includes the Real Estate Division, has accordingly adopted regulations for such petitions.
+Existing law requires each agency to provide by regulation for the filing and prompt disposition of petitions for declaratory orders and advisory opinions as to the applicability of any statutory provision, agency regulation or decision of the agency, and the Department of Business and Industry, which includes the Real

+Estate Division, has accordingly adopted regulations for such petitions.
 (NRS 233B.120; NAC 232.020) However, the Real Estate Division has not adopted any regulations pertaining to such petitions.
 Section 5 of this bill enacts a specific statutory provision requiring the Real Estate Division to adopt regulations pertaining to such petitions.

-[Under existing law, a "common interest community" is defined as "real estate with respect to which a person, by virtue of his ownership of a unit, is obligated to pay for reacted other than that unit."
-(NRS 116.021) Section 6 of this bill clarifies existing law with respect to this definition by providing explaintly that are used in this definition the term "reachest to this definition by providing explaintly that have been defined as "real estate with restrictions to which the unit is subject, and the fact that the unit is subject conditions or restrictions is not relevant and not to be considered in determining whether real
+Under existing law, a "common-interest community" is defined as "real estate with respect to which a person, by virtue of his ownership of a unit, is obligated to pay for real estate other than that unit."
+(NRS 116.021) Section 6 of this bill clarifies existing law with respect to this definition by providing explicitly that, as used in this definition, the term "real estate other than that unit" does not include any interest in any covenants, conditions or restrictions to which the unit is subject, and the fact that the unit is subject to covenants, conditions or restrictions is not relevant and not to be considered in determining whether real estate is a "common-interest community."

 Existing law contains provisions concerning units or common elements of an association that are acquired by eminent domain.
 (NRS 116.1107) Section 7 of this bill clarifies that existing law does not authorize an association to exercise the power of eminent domain.
-Section 8 of this bill clarifies that any provision contained in a declaration, bylaw or other governing document of a common-interest community that violates the provisions of chapter 116 of NRS is superseded by the provisions of chapter 116 of NRS, regardless of whether the provision became effective before the enactment of the statutory provision being violated.
+Section 8 of this bill clarifies that any provision contained in a declaration, bylaw or other governing document of a commoninterest community that violates the provisions of chapter 116 of NRS is superseded by the provisions of chapter 116 of NRS, regardless of whether the provision became effective before the enactment of the statutory provision being violated.
 (NRS 116.1206)